letStayFoolish/javascript-advanced/Optimization.md

 thread_ by briefly interrupting your work to give the browser opportunities to run more important tasks.

 One method developers have used to break up tasks into smaller ones involves `setTimeout()`.
 With this technique, you pass the function to `setTimeout()`.
-This postpones execution of the callback into a separate taskm, even if you specify timeout of `0`.
+This postpones execution of the callback into a separate task, even if you specify timeout of `0`.

 ```js